Our DIY Faux Brick Fireplace

 When we first moved into our builder-grade home, I remember being so excited to have a fireplace.
 Every year around Christmas I would think to myself “Ugh, I need a mantel!”
 Well, other projects always seemed to take priority, and here we are 14 years later – still no mantle and some ugly outdated tiles to go along with it.
 Well, this is the year – my DIY Fireplace makeover is finally happening!

 I looked through a bunch of fireplace remodel ideas online and figured out the design and all I could think about was getting it started!
 I landed on a farmhouse-style fireplace.
-We had recently added a shiplap wall so I knew I wanted to go with a dark wood mantel that was much wider than the fireplace itself and obviously that tile needed to go!
+As part of our total room makeover, we had recently added a white plywood shiplap wall.
+To complement it, I wanted to go with a dark wood mantel that was much wider than the fireplace itself, and obviously that tile needed to go!
 I have been really into the white brick look, so I opted for a “faux brick fireplace” using tile and wide white trim.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Like I said, my design was based on a white brick look so I researched options for the fireplace.
 When we finished our basement, I was able to create a fake brick wall using wall panels, but that wasn’t going to work here because of the potential fire hazard.

 So after searching high and low I was able to find a “faux” brick fireplace tile at Home Depot online.
 It’s called Capella White Brick tiles that were 2 ⅓ x 10 inches.
 It also comes in other colors if you are not a fan of the all-white.

 The first thing we did was paint the inside of the fireplace.
 It was a fairly simple and quick process.
 We cleaned it out first, then used some cheap paintbrushes to apply the high heat paint.